Due to the confidential nature of this project, certain details have been omitted.

 My results, shown in Figure 2, demonstrated that with a gap at the maximum design tolerance, smaller than the gap recorded during the inspection, and a correct bolt tightening sequence and torque, the stress in the weld would surpass yield in static conditions.
 Accounting for the additional effects of cycling dynamic wind loads, I demonstrated that the arm design tolerances would cause the welds to fail by yield and fatigue well before their expected service life.
 Based on my findings and our full report, our client was able to begin taking corrective action and consider liabilities.

-After finding my partner's grandparent's 1956 Admiral Classic FN2 turntable, I was inspired to restore it to it's original working condition.
-I planned gut the internal electronics and replace them with the functional components of a more modern turntable.
+After finding my partner's grandparent's 1956 Admiral Classic 4N2 turntable, I was inspired to restore it to a working condition.
+I initially planned gut the internal electronics and replace them with the functional components of a more modern turntable.
 However, after some research I learned this model was one of the original High Fidelity tables produced.
 In addition, a quick diagnostic inspection found that the internals were in superb condition.
 After seeing this, I decided to keep everything as original as possible.
 I ordered some spare needles and tubes from eBay and began looking into restoring the electronics.

 Figure 1: Record amp internals.
 All original capacitors were cardboard with wax.

 I had planned to reference the component sizes and ratings from the casings, but overestimated the quality of 60-year-old electronics.
-I thankfully found a circuit schematic to reference on a radio museum website.
+I thankfully found a circuit schematic on a radio museum website which I could reference.
 I considered designing a PCB to simply replace the birds-nest wiring (shown in Figure 1), but I wanted to preserve the antique sound and worried that may drastically alter it.
 After researching radio refurbishment, I decided to replace all of the capacitors, a select number of resistors, and the power cord.
-I also elected to instll a 5A inline fuse.
+I also elected to install a 5A inline fuse.

 Figure 2: After replacing all capacitors and select resistors.